 BELLINGHAM HAS NO MONOPOLY ON GOOD OR BAD

 For big cities, Minneapolis and Saint Paul have relaxed atmospheres.
 I would even venture to say they seemed more livable than Bellingham!
 Admittedly, I was there in the Summer, winter might be a different story.
 The Twin Cities have lots of bike paths, by comparison, many Bellingham streets are lousy.

-Bellingham is growing real fast so traffic is getting
+Bellingham is growing real fast so traffic is getting bad

-period of time.
+of time.
 Their infrastructures have had a chance to catch up.

 Minneapolis has a big sculpture garden with works by many artists.
 I guessed which artist did one sculpture.
 It looks like, FOR HANDEL, a sculpture on the Western Washington University Campus, here in Bellingham by the same artist.
 A few other works looked familiar.

 At several spots on this trip, children discovered my odd looking bike and peppered me with questions such as, "Where are you from?"
 "Aren't you afraid your legs are going to blow up?"
 "Has anybody else done this before?"
 "Can I get your autograph?"
 I assured them that I knew many people who had gone across America on a bicycle.
 One child in Wisconsin was so impressed that she asked, "Can I touch you?"
 She touched me like I was some sacred stone.